reml-group/Deliberation-on-Priors/README.md

 bash scripts/instantiation.sh
 ```

+> 📦 **Note on Test Sets**
+>
+> To facilitate quick reproduction and lightweight testing of our reasoning code, we provide two pre-processed test sets under the `data/test/` and `data/PG/` directories:
+>
+> - `data/test/{cwq,webqsp}_500.jsonl`: 500 samples from [RoG](https://arxiv.org/abs/2310.01061) examples that contain at least one valid ground path for inference.
+Due to limitations in the original RoG subgraphs, some questions lack reachable answer paths.
+> - `data/PG/{cwq,webqsp}_500.jsonl`: Corresponding path generation results obtained using our fine-tuned model (already run through the `scripts/path_generation.sh` script).
+>
+> These test files allow users to directly run the **Instantiation** and **Introspection** stages **without training or deploying** the full path generation model.
+> This enables faster debugging and understanding of our core pipeline logic.
+> This design also keeps experiments more economical while maintaining representativeness.

 #### c.
 Introspection
 This stage performs iterative path selection and constraint verification.
 Constraints are extracted once, and the model repeatedly selects and verifies paths until the constraints are satisfied or no paths remain.